-- Size: Would the item take up too much space and make it dificult to move around?
+- Size: Would the item take up too much space and make it difficult to move around?

 - Can you get it through the door and hall?

-If you’re style conscious and aesthetic enjoyment is as important as comfort, here are a few tips on how to push boundaries, Scandi style:
+If you’re style conscious and aesthetic enjoyment is as important as comfort, here are a few tips on how to choose between style and substance and how to push boundaries, Scandi style:

 - How does the piece fit in with the rest of the room?